By leaving Leo Baeck College a legacy of any size, you become a guardian for the next generation of Progressive Jews.

-By leaving a gift to Leo Baeck College in your will, you ensure that future generations benefit from progressive rabbis and teachers.
+Your gift to Leo Baeck College in your will, you ensure that future generations benefit from Progressive rabbis and teachers.

 There are several ways in which you can leave a gift to Leo Baeck College but the three most common are:

 - Pecuniary Legacy: a specified sum of money, decided when your will or codicil is written.

 - Residuary Legacy: the remainder of your (money) estate left as a gift after bequests and specific legacies have been distributed and all debts cleared.

 - Specific: when assets such as shares or antiques are left as a legacy.